 It sounds like a lot, but it's not as hard as it seems.
 Especially compared to roomful of 13-year-olds.

-Shmoop's resources will work for you, too, by the way! heck out our Teaching Guides, or use our test prep for Praxis!
+Shmoop's resources will work for you, too, by the way!
+Check out our Teaching Tools, or use our test prep for Praxis!